A Review of the Best Pulse Oximeters for Hospitals

 • Over-the-counter (OTC) oximeters: OTC oximeters are not FDA-reviewed.
 These are often found in stores or online, and you can buy them directly from retailers.
 The FDA does not recommend these oximeters for medical use; however, you can use them for sporting or aviation purposes.

-Most hospital pulse oximeters are much more complex and designed for accuracy.
+Most pulse oximeters for hospital settings are much more complex and designed for accuracy.
 Therefore, choosing the best SpO2 monitoring devices for hospitals is crucial to ensure high accuracy, ease of use, and patient comfort and safety.
-Let’s look at top picks for the best oximeters:

 1. Nonin Avant 9600 Tabletop Oximeter

 The Avant 9600 is FDA-approved, making it one of the best pulse oximeters for hospitals, home care, ambulances, clinics, and subacute settings.
-Its simple functionality and portability make it ideal for spot-checking and continuously monitoring patients in motion or nonmotion conditions.
+This pulse oximeter showcases simple functionality and portability, making it ideal for spot-checking and continuously monitoring patients in motion or nonmotion conditions.

-The Nonin Avant 9600 is versatile as you can use it to assess SpO2 levels and pulse rate of neonatal, infant, pediatric and adult patients.
+The Nonin Avant 9600 is versatile as you can use it to assess blood oxygen levels and pulse rate of neonatal, infant, pediatric and adult patients.

 • SpO2 Display Range: 0%–100%